farahpiralic/ASLens-Test/README.md

 ### Step 2: Extracting Hand - Face Keypoints using MediaPipe

-To extract meaningful features for model training, we use **MediaPipe** to extract hand - face keypoints from the video frames. **[MediaPipe ](https://ai.google.dev/edge/mediapipe/solutions/guide)** provides pre-built solutions for detecting hand - face keypoints, which interpret sign language gestures.
-Due to limited computational resources, a video frame rate of 15fps was used in this project.
+To prepare the data for model training, we use **[MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide)** to extract key landmarks from the **hands** and **face** in each video frame.
+MediaPipe provides pre-trained models that detect these keypoints, which are crucial for understanding and interpreting sign language gestures.

+Since we worked with limited computational resources, we processed the videos at a reduced frame rate of **15 frames per second (fps)** to make the training more efficient.

+After detecting the landmarks using our custom `LandExtractor` tool, we selected only a subset of the most relevant keypoints from the hands and face—those that carry the most meaningful information for sign interpretation.
+These are:

+-   **Hand landmarks**: (sali dodaj)

+-   **Face landmarks**: (sali dodaj)
+   (image- sali dodaj)

+The final extracted features from each frame are stored as a **tensor**.These tensors are then used as input sequences for the model.

+### Step 3: Encoder

+### Step 4: Decoder